hy18284/mixdiff/README.md

 ## Experiments where model outputs are logits

-Evaluate MixDiff's peformance when the model outputs are logits.
+Evaluate MixDiff's performance when the model outputs are logits.

 ```bash
 bash mixup/scripts/logit/mixdiff_logit.sh
 ```

-## Experiments where model outputs are predction probabilties
+## Experiments where model outputs are prediction probabilities

 Run the script below after replacing `OOD_METHOD` with one of the following names: `entropy`, `msp`.